What the hypothesis of an effective market is talking about and what it is not talking about.

 [Even] a moment's thought will show thatundoubtedly there is a mass of very important, but disorganized knowledge that cannot be called scientific (in the sense of knowing universal laws) - this is the knowledge of the special conditions of time and place.
 It is in this respect that almost any individual has a certain advantage over everyone else, since he possesses unique information that can be advantageously used.
 However, it can be used only if the decisions depending on this information are provided to the individual himself or worked out with his active participation.

-[...]
-A living shipperusing cargo voyages that would otherwise remain empty or half full, or a real estate agent whose knowledge almost exclusively comes down to knowing temporary opportunities, or arbitrageur <speculator (fr.)>, playing on the difference in local prices for goods, all of them perform extremely useful functions, based on a special knowledge of fleeting circumstances unknown to other people.
+[…] A shipper who makes a livingusing cargo ship voyages that would otherwise remain empty or half-full, or a real estate agent whose knowledge is almost exclusively that of temporary opportunities, orarbitrageur <speculator (fr.)>, playing on differences in local prices of goods - all of them perform highly useful functions, based on special knowledge of fleeting circumstances unknown to other people.

 From the fragment in italics you can understandhow Hayek looks at markets: as forces that accumulate many different views and expectations and put them into prices.
 Hayek understands market prices as information, as a particularly powerful source of information.
 The beauty of the markets, according to Hayek, is that, simply acting selfishly in accordance with their interests, people participating in the economy create signals in the form of prices.
 GER directs the same optics precisely to financial assets, based on the fact that investors collectively reflect relevant information that is transmitted to prices through the bidding mechanism.